uiuc-hpc/Recorder/README.md

 Since v2.1.8, Recorder by default does not log the pointers (memory addresses) any more as they provide little information yet cost a lot of space.
-However, you can change this behaviour by set the enviroment `RECORDER_LOG_POINTER` to 1.
+However, you can change this behaviour by set the enviroment variable `RECORDER_LOG_POINTER` to 1.

 (3) Control where Recorder stores the traces:

+By default Recorder will output the traces to the current working directory.
-Set enviroment variable `RECORDER_TRACES_DIR` to the path where you want the traces stored.
+You can use the enviroment variable `RECORDER_TRACES_DIR` to specifiy the path where you want the traces stored.
+Make sure that every process has the persmission to write to that directory.

 **2. Install from Spack**
 ```bash